hashimpk07/qubicle-/README.md

     PDO PHP Extension
     Tokenizer PHP Extension
     XML PHP Extension.

- ## This software is used by teacher to save and display markist of their students.This software is user for Fingent Global Solution Private Limited Machine Test.

  ## Make Sure you have Xampp  or Wams Server if using windows OS and LAMS if using Linux
  ## Make Sure Above PHP 7.3